Battle of France: Invasion of the Netherlands

-The French Seventh Army failed to block the German armoured reinforcements from the 9th Panzer Division, which reached Rotterdam on 13 May.
-That same day in the east, following the Battle of the Grebbeberg, in which a Dutch counter-attack to contain a German breach failed, the Dutch retreated from the Grebbe line to the New Water Line.
-The Dutch Army, still largely intact, surrendered in the evening of 14 May after the Bombing of Rotterdam by Heinkel He 111 medium bombers of Kampfgeschwader 54 (Bomber Wing 54), an act which has remained controversial.
-The Dutch Army considered its strategic situation to have become hopeless and feared destruction of other Dutch cities.
-The capitulation document was signed on 15 May, but Dutch forces continued fighting in the Battle of Zeeland with Seventh Army and in the colonies.
+The French Seventh Army failed to block the 9th Panzer Division, that reached Rotterdam on 13 May.
+After mounting a failed counterattack in the Battle of the Grebbeberg, the Dutch retreated from the Grebbe line to the New Water Line.
+When the Dutch halted the German offensive in Rotterdam, Hermann Göring recommended to Hitler on 14 May that the city be bombed into submission.
+Hitler agreed and Göring ordered General Albert Kesselring to bomb Rotterdam.
+The ensuing attack by Kampfgeschwader 54 (Bomber Wing 54) destroyed the city centre and killed 800–980 people.
+Considering its situation hopeless and fearing similar destruction of other cities, the Dutch Army surrendered - excluding Zeeland - on the evening of 14 May.
+Despite signing a capitulation document on 15 May, the Dutch fought on in the Battle of Zeeland with the Seventh Army and in their colonies.
 Queen Wilhelmina established a government in exile in Britain.
-Dutch casualties amounted to 2,157 army, 75 air force, and 125 Navy personnel; 2,559 civilians were also killed.
+Dutch casualties amounted to 2,157 army, 75 air force and 125 Navy personnel and 2,559 civilians.

 Invasion of Belgium

 An abandoned Belgian T-13 tank destroyer is inspected by German soldiers.

 The Germans quickly established air superiority over Belgium.
 Having completed thorough photographic reconnaissance, they destroyed 83 of the 179 aircraft of the Aeronautique Militaire within the first 24 hours of the invasion.
 The Belgians flew 77 operational missions but this contributed little to the air campaign.
 The Luftwaffe was assured air superiority over the Low Countries.
 Because Army Group B's composition had been so weakened compared to the earlier plans, the feint offensive by the 6th Army was in danger of stalling immediately, since the Belgian defences on the Albert Canal position were very strong.
-The main approach route was blocked by Fort Eben-Emael, a large fortress then generally considered the most modern in Europe, which controlled the junction of the Meuse and the Albert Canal.
+The main approach route was blocked by Fort Eben-Emael, a large fortress generally considered the most modern in Europe, which controlled the junction of the Meuse and the Albert Canal.

 Delay might endanger the outcome of the entire campaign, because it was essential that the main body of Allied troops be engaged before Army Group A established bridgeheads.
 To overcome this difficulty, the Germans resorted to unconventional means in the Battle of Fort Eben-Emael.
 In the early hours of 10 May, DFS 230 gliders landed on top of the fort and unloaded assault teams that disabled the main gun cupolas with hollow charges.
 The bridges over the canal were seized by German paratroopers.
 The Belgians launched considerable counterattacks which were broken up by the Luftwaffe.
 Shocked by a breach in its defences just where they had seemed the strongest, the Belgian Supreme Command withdrew its divisions to the KW-line five days earlier than planned.
 Similar operations against the bridges in the Netherlands, at Maastricht, failed.
 All were blown up by the Dutch and only one railway bridge was taken, which held up the German armour on Dutch territory for a short time.